Gestational Weight Gain: Know How It Adversely Affects You and Your Baby

 IOM suggests that gaining 11 to 12 kgs during pregnancy is normal but anything beyond that can cause problems to both the mother and infant.

-Below are the consequences of excessive gestational weight gain.
+Below are the consequences of excessive gestational weight gain for mother.

 1. Gestational Diabetes: